-- 1-thread execution time 5 points if the 1-thread execution time is $\leq 2 \times$ the sequential time, 1 point if it terminates correctly (regardless of performance), and 0 points if the 1-thread execution does not terminate with the correct answer. - 2-thread execution time 5 points if the 2-thread execution time is $\leq 2/3 \times$ the 1-thread time (speedup ≥ 1.5), 2 points if it is \leq the 1-thread time (speedup ≥ 1), 1 point if it terminates correctly (regardless of performance), and 0 points if the 2-thread execution does not terminate with the correct answer. - 4-thread execution time 5 points if the 4-thread execution time is $\leq 4/7 \times$ the 1-thread time (speedup ≥ 1.75), 2 points if it is \leq the 1-thread time (speedup ≥ 1), 1 point if it terminates correctly (regardless of performance), and 0 points if the 4-thread execution does not terminate with the correct answer. - 8-thread execution time 5 points if the 8-thread execution time is $\leq 1/2 \times$ the 1-thread time (speedup ≥ 2), 1 point if it terminates correctly (regardless of performance), and 0 points if the 8-thread execution does not terminate with the correct answer. - 16-thread execution time 5 points if the 16-thread execution time is $\leq 1/2 \times$ the 1-thread time (speedup ≥ 2), 1 point if it terminates correctly (regardless of performance), and 0 points if the 16-thread execution does not terminate with the correct answer.

-3. [Homework report (15 points)]
+- 1-thread execution time 5 points if the 1-thread execution time is $\leq 2 \times$ the sequential time, 1 point if it terminates correctly (regardless of performance), and 0 points if the 1-thread execution does not terminate with the correct answer. - 2-thread execution time 5 points if the 2-thread speedup $\geq 1.25$ , 2 points if the execution time is $\leq$ the 1-thread time (speedup $\geq 1$ ), 1 point if it terminates correctly (regardless of performance), and 0 points if the 2-thread execution does not terminate with the correct answer. - 4-thread execution time 5 points if the 4-thread speedup $\geq 1.65$ , 2 points if the execution time is $\leq$ the 1-thread time (speedup $\geq 1$ ), 1 point if it terminates correctly (regardless of performance), and 0 points if the 4-thread execution does not terminate with the correct answer. - 8-thread execution time 5 points if the 8-thread speedup $\geq 1.3$ , 2 points if the execution time is $\leq$ the 1-thread time (speedup $\geq 1$ ), 1 point if it terminates correctly (regardless of performance), and 0 points if the 8-thread execution does not terminate with the correct answer. - 16-thread execution time 5 points if the 16-thread speedup $\geq 1.4$ , 2 points if the execution time is $\leq$ the 1-thread time (speedup $\geq 1$ ), 1 point if it terminates correctly (regardless of performance), and 0 points if the 16-thread execution does not terminate with the correct answer. - 3.
+[Homework report (15 points)]

-A report file formatted as a PDF file named hw4_report.pdf in the hw4 directory.
+A report file formatted as a PDF file named hw4\report.pdf in the hw4 directory.
 The report should contain the following: